 - This medicine may cause the results of some pregnancy tests to be wrong.
 Talk with the doctor.

 - If you are 65 or older, use this medicine (fluphenazine tablets) with care.
 You could have more side effects.

-- Taking this medicine (fluphenazine tablets) in the third trimester of pregnancy may lead to muscle movements that cannot be controlled and withdrawal in the newborn.
-Talk with the doctor.
+- Taking this medicine (fluphenazine tablets) in the third trimester of pregnancy may lead to uncontrolled muscle movements and withdrawal in the newborn.